 2.11 To improve transparency and to provide a benchmark for improvement, this report includes data on the late publication of reports to Cabinet.
-In the third quarter of 2025 a total of 3 reports were published late, compared to 7 in the second quarter, although there were fewer Cabinet meetings during this period.
+In the fourth quarter of

+2025 a total of 5 reports were published late.
 Full details are provided in Appendix 2.